ghostery/user-agent-desktop/README.md

 Windows and Mac builds depend on platform frameworks being included.
 These should be placed in the `build` directory:
  * Mac: `MacOSX10.12.sdk.tar.bz2`.
 This can be found inside an XCode install.
+ * Mac: `MacOSX11.0.sdk.tar.bz2`.
+This can be found inside an XCode install.
  * Windows: `vs2017_15.8.4.zip` and `Makecab.exe`.
 See the end of this document to where to find these.

 ## Development workflow